Best mattress deals in theJanuary sales 2025

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-While January may seem like a looming cloud hanging over the festive season, there is a silver lining.
-The stress of Christmas is behind us and all that’s left to do is catch up on TV, tuck into leftovers and, of course, snap up some stellar discounts thanks to the annual January sales.
+The first month of the year can often seem like a looming cloud hanging over the festive season, but there is a silver lining, which of course, it’s the January sales.
 And if you’ve been sleeping on an uncomfortable mattress for too long, you’ve come to the right place, as I’ve handpicked the best mattress deals from the likes of Simba, Nectar, Tempur and more.

+As The Independent’s resident sleep expert (I’ve tried and tested all the best mattresses), I make it my mission to bring you the very best offers on all sizes and types of mattresses all year round, particularly so during sales events – and this January is no different.

 Keep scrolling for discounts on some of my favourite tried and tested brands.